 Mid-morning: Now that you’re fed and ready to go, why not get some holiday shopping in?

-The ByWard Market area has various boutiques to peruse and just steps from it, you’ll find the newly renovated CF Rideau Centre.
-This is Ottawa’s downtown shopping mall.
+The ByWard Market area has various unique boutiques to peruse for local and Canadian-made items.
+And just steps from it, you’ll find the CF Rideau Centre – Ottawa’s downtown shopping mall.

 Afternoon: Want to relax and recharge for a bit?
 Head to the historic Fairmont Château Laurier hotel to enjoy Afternoon Tea.